 Net Position.
 As noted earlier, net position may serve over time as a useful indicator of the School's financial position.
-In the case of the School, total liabilities and deferred inflows exceeded assets and deferred outflows by \$1.1 million as of June 30, 2019 resulting in a negative net position balance.
+In the case of the School, total liabilities and deferred inflows exceeded assets and deferred outflows by \$2.9 million as of June 30, 2020 resulting in a negative net position balance.

-A portion of the School's net position represents resources that are subject to external restrictions on how they may be used. \$129 thousand of these funds are restricted to comply with Article X, Section 20 of the Colorado Constitution, known as the TABOR Amendment.
-The remaining deficit balance of \$1.3 million is unrestricted.
+A portion of the School's net position represents resources that are subject to external restrictions on how they may be used. \$213 thousand of these funds are restricted to comply with Article X, Section 20 of the Colorado Constitution, known as the TABOR Amendment. \$2.3 million of these restricted funds are restricted for debt payments on the loans obtained for financing the construction of the educational facility.
+The net investment in capital assets was a deficit balance of \$4.6 million.
+The remaining deficit balance of \$897 thousand is unrestricted.
 The deficit position results primarily from the School recording its proportionate share of its pension and OPEB plan liabilities and related items.
-Those liabilities were recorded for the first time in the current fiscal year as the School began admitting students at the start of the year.